LemonLoader/MelonLoader.UnityDependencies.China/README.md

 ## LICENSING & CREDITS

+The generator project itself is licensed under the Apache License, Version 2.0.
+See [LICENSE](https://github.com/LavaGang/MelonLoader.UnityDependencies/blob/main/Generator/LICENSE.md) for the full License.

 Third-party Libraries used as Source Code and/or bundled in Binary Form:

 - [octokit.net](https://github.com/octokit/octokit.net) is licensed under the MIT License.
 See [LICENSE](https://github.com/octokit/octokit.net/blob/main/LICENSE.txt) for the full License.